toji/toji.dev/webgpu-best-practices/render-bundles.md

  - Perform occlusion queries
  - Execute other render bundles.

-As a result in many cases you can use a `GPURenderPassEncoder` and a `GPURenderBundleEncoder` interchangably for functions like our `encodeRenderCommands()` above and the code frequently won't need to know which one it's dealing with.
+As a result in many cases you can use a `GPURenderPassEncoder` and a `GPURenderBundleEncoder` interchangeably for functions like our `encodeRenderCommands()` above and the code frequently won't need to know which one it's dealing with.

 ## Render Bundle state management